microsoft/service-fabric-backup-explorer/README.md

 * Querying of metadata for the collection.
 * Current state and its entries in the collection of the backup loaded.
-* Enlist the transactions performed (since the last checkpoint).
 * Update the collection by adding, updating or deleting the entries in the collection.
-* Take a fresh backup with the udpated state.
+* Take a fresh backup with the updated state.

 The Service Fabric Backup Explorer can be consumed in any of the following ways for view/update of reliable collections of the backup.

-1. Binary -         Nuget package to view and alter the reliable collections.
+1. Parser -         NuGet package to view and alter the reliable collections.
-2. HTTP/Rest   -    HTTP based  Rest hosting to view and alter the reliable collections.
+2. HTTP Server   -    HTTP based  Rest hosting to view and alter the reliable collections.
-3. bkpctl -         Service fabric backup controller CLI (command line interface) to view and alter the reliable collections.
+3. bkpctl -         Backup Controller CLI  to view and alter the reliable collections.

 ### Reliable Collections Backup Parser

-The binary dll created to be consumed in application to view, enumerate and alter the reliable collection.
+The NuGet package created to be consumed in application to view, enumerate and alter the reliable collection.
 [Details](docs/Parser)

-### HTTP Rest Server
+### HTTP Server

 An OWIN based REST API to view, enumerate and alter the state of Reliable Collections.
 [Details](docs/Server)